veracitylab/veracitylab.github.io/01_about.md

 	<li> Developer Partnership</li>
 	<li> Government Partnership</li>
 </ul>
-to facilitate that all these communities can explore the concept of a high veracity digital nation through their own cultural lens, and with their individual benefits and interests in mind.
+To facilitate that all these communities can explore the concept of a high veracity digital nation through their own cultural lens, and with their individual benefits and interests in mind.